cds-snc/digital-canada-ca/content/en/blog/posts/toxic-or-positive-masculinity?-how-men-can-shift-workplace-culture.md

 In that meeting, we also decided on some core principles:

-- Consult with other marginalized communities to check our approach.
+- Consult with marginalized communities to check our approach.
 - Talking isn’t enough, action is what counts.
 - Measure our progress.
 - Continuously reflect on the reality and changing needs of the organization.